 AgencyBloc’s Broker Compensation Disclosure Report

 Centralizing your client and commission data gives you better visibility so that you can more accurately track which of your clients qualify for the disclosure and when they received the disclosure from you.
-AgencyBloc’s Commission Module gives you a complete view of your incoming compensation to provide you with the information you need to process, track, and disclose appropriately.
-Once you’ve issued the disclosure, add a copy to AgencyBloc’s CRM that is date and time stamped to create a digital paper trail you can trust.
+AgencyBloc's Commissions+ solution gives you a complete view of your incoming compensation to provide you with the information you need to process, track, and disclose appropriately.
+Once you’ve issued the disclosure, add a copy to AgencyBloc’s industry-specific CRM that is date- and time-stamped to create a digital paper trail you can trust.

 Having these steps in place means that you’re staying ahead of the process and never missing a thing.
 Plus, you’re staying compliant and doing your due diligence to take care of your clients and provide them with an optimal level of service.
 This allows you to add more value to your new and existing client relationships, improve your retention rate, and increase the chance of cross-selling.

-How to Manage Your Broker Compensation Disclosures in AgencyBloc
+How to Manage Your Broker Compensation Disclosures in AgencyBloc's Platform

-Use AgencyBloc's Commission Module and Broker Compensation tools to identify, track, and manage your Broker Compensation Disclsoures all in one centralized location to streamline your processes and help you stay compliant.
+Use AgencyBloc's Commissions+ solution and Broker Compensation tools to identify, track, and manage your Broker Compensation Disclosures all in one centralized location to streamline your processes and help you stay compliant.